Go Fund Yourself: Production

 Trey Parker and Matt Stone wanted to spoof the Washington Redskins name controversy, thinking that the controversy would be "the big issue" in the National Football League that season.
 Several scenes were complete and it was decided that this would be the first episode of the season.
 However, around a week before air, the Ray Rice domestic violence incident happened.
 Parker and Stone felt that this complicated matters; they felt the Redskins controversy wasn't the big story anymore and if they aired the episode as is, people would wonder why they didn't spoof Ray Rice in an episode about the NFL.
 As a result, much of the episode was modified trying to find a way to fit this story in.
 Eventually, Parker and Stone settled on referencing the Rice incident rather than making it a major theme, and finishing the episode how they originally intended, focusing on the Redskins and Kickstarter.

 The episode was originally titled "Piling On", alluding to the fact that "everyone was talking about" the NFL and a South Park episode about it would be "piling it on".
+Its eventual title references the website GoFundMe and is a pun of the phrase "Go fuck yourself".

 Parker originally drew a penis and breasts on a Redskins logo on a whiteboard in the writers room for fun.
 Everybody thought it was genius and it provided inspiration to finish the episode.

 The scene in which Dan Snyder sheds a tear while looking towards the camera is a parody of the famous 1970s commercial "Keep America Beautiful", which features "The Crying Indian".
 To make the owner's head turn towards the camera in a way that mimics the ad campaign, the animators needed to build a series of special head poses.